 With your tour, you get a bike for your two-hour tour, a professional guide, a tour highlighting Bend’s best sights, music to keep you going, and a growler caddy to keep your drinks safe.
 You will need to be sure to bring your own non-breakable cup if you aren’t investing in the Cycle Pub silipint.

 What better way to see all that Bend, Oregon has to offer?

 Big Mountain Heli Tours

 If a tour on the ground isn’t enough to satisfy your desire to see the sights of Bend, Oregon in summer, book a helicopter tour instead with Big Mountain Heli Tours.
 The tours range from wine tasting tours to scenic and outdoor tours starting from the Bend Municipal Airport.

 By visiting their site, you can choose your tour experience based on the activity and/or duration you are looking for.
 Book a scenic tour of the city and lava lands or try to catch a glimpse of Bigfoot and Sasquatch as you fly over the thick forests.

 Big Mountain Heli Tours has seen a lot over the years, including midair proposals and helicopter golfing, which just goes to show that anything is possible on an aerial tour of Bend.

 Bend, Oregon in summer doesn’t just include fun for the adults; there is plenty of fun to be had for kids as well with summer camps, museums, parks, and pools.

-There is quite the variety of camps available during the summer, from sports, art, science, and theater camps.
-Some are available for all ages – like those run by the Bend Parks and Recreation center – while others start at elementary school age.
+There is quite a variety of camps available during the summer, from sports, art, science, and theater camps.
+Some are available for all ages – like those run by the Bend Parks and Recreation center – while others start at elementary school.

 With museums and indoor play areas, you also have options to escape the elements while still keeping your kids busy.